uw-info442c-au20/crusty-crab-crewmates/Testing Protocol.md

-# Testing Protocol for Crusty Crab Crewmates' Sorta
+# Testing Protocol for Crusty Crab Crewmates' Sort

 Purpose: The aim of this document is guide us through testing the compatibility of Our MVP with Current version of Chrome Desktop and Mobile interfaces.